 A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Traveling by trains in Myanmar is a slow journey crossing scenic countrysides and observing livelihoods that depend on railways.
 In general, railway service is poor with aging passenger coaches and locomotives.
-Built by the British in 1877, the narrow-gauge 3 ft 3 3⁄8 in” railway has not been updated since, and trains cannot run fast on narrow-gauge, and if it does, it is bumpy rather smooth.
-At one point I thought my train is about to derail.
+Built by the British in 1877, the narrow-gauge 3 ft 3 3⁄8 in railway has not been updated since, and trains cannot run fast on narrow-gauge, and if it does, it is bumpy rather than smooth.
+At one point I thought my train was about to derail.
 Don’t freak out when your train flies in the air.

 Fact: 111 languages are spoken in Myanmar